ryanrestine/HackTheBox_WriteUps/linux_machines/writeup_notes.md

 ### Privilege Escalation

 Loading linpeas we see that we are able to write to `/usr/local/bin` and `/usr/local/games` which are also in our `$PATH`.
-This is definitiely uncommon enough to warrant looking into.
+This is definitely uncommon enough to warrant looking into.

 ![writeup_lp.png](../assets/writeup_assets/writeup_lp.png)